Rustfahrtagentur/microcad/doc/attributes.md

 ```

 In the example above, we attach the part id `42` to the cube and access the part id value.
+For example, the part id can later used to identify instances of the same object or to generate a bill of materials.

 Syntactically, an attribute consists of `#` prefix and an attribute item.
 An attribute item can be a *tag*, a *name-value* pair or a *call*.